Prototype “Apple Glass” augmented reality glasses are reportedly set to enter the second phase of testing, Digitimes reported Wednesday.

-The paywalled report cites “industry sources” but doesn’t reveal how many phases are involved in Apple’s development of its AR glasses.
+The paywalled report cites “industry sources” but doesn’t reveal how many phases are involved in Apple’s testing of its AR glasses.
 However, since Digitimes’ sources are seemingly located predominantly in the supply chain, rather than inside Apple, this suggests that the long-rumored AR specs have moved beyond Cupertino’s initial internal mockups.

 The news follows shortly after reliable TF International Securities analyst Ming-Chi Kuo said Apple plans to launch its first AR device in 2021.
 This could well be the Apple glasses in question.
 Apple tipster Jon Prosser previously predicted the Apple Glass could retail for $499 or more.
 That would put them roughly in line with the Apple Watch.